-The Gun Violence Prevention Network is a year-long issue network made up of six community foundation teams that will work together to build a base of knowledge in effective gun violence prevention practice and advance these practices in the communities they serve.
+The Gun Violence Prevention Network is a year-long issue network made up of four community foundation teams that will work together to build a base of knowledge in effective gun violence prevention practice and advance these practices in the communities they serve.

 The Gun Violence Prevention Network will catalyze and expand local gun violence prevention by learning about and adapting best practices from across the country.
 Participating community foundations will also work together to apply a racial equity lens to their gun violence prevention initiatives.